automenta/senars9/NEXT.md

-# NEXT.complete.md - SeNARS Master Development Plan
+# NEXT.md - SeNARS Development Plan

 ## A Comprehensive Roadmap for a Self-Improving Cognitive Architecture

 ---